-There is not enough room here to describe all of the stories and I have no way near finished even the first tow volumes.
-I selected stories that I haven't read at random based merely on length (avoiding those over 25 pages in order to read as many as I could in two weeks) and the oddity of the titles.
+There is not enough room here to describe all of the stories and I have no way near finished even the first two volumes.
+At random I selected stories that I haven't read based merely on length (avoiding those over 25 pages in order to read as many as I could in two weeks) and also I was lured by those with odd titles.
 Vanderburgh and Weinberg's intro also whetted my appetite by pointing out the more grisly and horrific of the stories.
 I was drawn mostly to Quinn's fascination with Eastern mythology and religions and his penchant for pitting de Grandin against creatures less well known in the lore of the supernatural.
 Here is a modest sampling of the strange and fantastic adventures of the French physician turned occult detective.
 Each tale's first appearance in is in parentheses.

 "The Horror on the Links" - The life of the idle rich at a golf country club is no party when an ape-like creature kills a woman and pursues another.
 Shades of Poe's Rue Morgue and Well's Dr. Moreau meld in a story of revenge and diabolical experiments.
 (Oct 1925)